Transactions

 For this reason, we have integrated a specific feature into the Repo mechanism, that lets the developer create a Synchronous Transaction in a document (a document that should be understood as a database).
 Those types of transaction have higher guarantees than the Asynchronous transactions based on CRDTs, as they guarantee the finality of the transaction, which means that once this commit has been accepted by a certain threshold of Signers, it is guaranteed that no other concurrent transaction has happened or will ever happen that would conflict with or invalidate the invariants.
 Therefor the commit is final.

-Basically what we do is that we temporarily prevent any fork in the DAG while the transaction is being signed (we also call that “total order”. it creates a temporary bottle neck in the DAG) and the threshold that must be above 50%, guarantees that any concurrent or future fork will be rejected.
+Basically what we do is that we temporarily prevent any fork in the DAG while the transaction is being signed (we also call that “total order”.
+It creates a temporary bottle neck in the DAG) and the threshold that must be above 50%, guarantees that any concurrent or future fork will be rejected.
 Supermajority can be used to calculate the threshold, in cases where Byzantine or faulty users have to be considered. (given N = all users, F = byzantine and/or faulty users, supermajority = (N+F)/2 +1).

 This is synchronous because it requires that the quorum of signers is online at the same time, and can agree on the transaction.